nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Every command should take at most 1 second to complete.
+6. The program should work on both 32-bit and 64-bit environments.
+7. The program is not required to encrypt the storage file
+8. The program should be standalone, and not require downloading of third-party software

 ## Appendix D : Glossary